My Guide To Stockpicking in the junior mining universe

 1. Listing, activity, news

 It all starts here.
-Does the company have a decent NYSE (US), TSX-V or TSX (Canada) listing, of just an CSE/CNSX (Canada) or OTC (US) listing?
-In the latter case, your research is finished as an CNSX/OTC stock doesn't have much basic reporting duties or aren't subject to as much exchange oversight (IIROC/SEC) as its bigger brothers.
-You might have noticed that I sometimes take on sponsoring companies with a CSE listing, but they all must have plans to uplist within 3 or at most 6 months when contracting them.
+Does the company have a decent NYSE (US), TSX-V or TSX (Canada) listing, or just an CSE/CNSX (Canada) or OTC (US) listing?
+In the latter case, if you still think you might have an interesting stock on your hands, be aware risks at the CSE or OTC are multiples of TSX/TSXV stocks, as an CNSX/OTC stock doesn't have much basic reporting duties or aren't subject to as much exchange oversight (IIROC/SEC) as its bigger brothers.
+A popular nickname for the CSE is the exchange of funny deals, and exactly this subject explains the popularity of this exchange, not the low listing fees and short timelines as many execs want you to believe.
+You might have noticed that I sometimes take on sponsoring companies with a CSE listing, but they all must have serious plans to uplist within 6 months when contracting them, putting them through sufficient scrutiny.

 Also beware of companies using a trading halt very frequently, and/or for relatively unimportant news, but not advancing a project of any impact, they are just trying to get attention but usually have no good project on their hands.

 Another red flag is mentioning third party promotion or an interview of the CEO (especially on some kind of IR firm channel) as a news release.
 This is just blatant promotion, and not many serious junior miners will ever do this.

 There are a host of news examples that could indicate red flags, here are a few examples: